-- (1) Information at significant transactions - A. Financing provided to others for the years ended December 31,2021: None. - B. Endorsement/Guarantee provided to others for the years ended December 31,2021: Please refer to Attachment 1. - C. Securities held as of December 31,2021 (excluding subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - E. Acquisition of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - F. Disposal of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of \$100 million or 20 percent of the capital stock for the years ended December 31,2021: None. - H. Receivables from related parties with amounts exceeding the lower of \$100 million or 20 percent of capital stock for the years ended December 31,2021: None. - I. Financial instruments and derivative transactions: None. - J. Others: Significant transactions between the parent to subsidiary and between subsidiary during the reporting periods: Please refer to Attachment 3. - (2) Information on investees: Please refer to Attachment 4. - (3) Information on investments in Mainland China: None. - (4) Information on major shareholders: Please refer to Attachment
+- B. Endorsement/Guarantee provided to others: Please refer to Attachment 1. - C. Securities held at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock or more: None. - E. Acquisition of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - F. Disposal of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - G. Related party transactions for purchases and sales amounts exceeding \$100 million or 20 percent of the capital stock or more: None. - H. Receivables from related parties with amounts exceeding \$100 million or 20 percent of capital stock or more: None. - I. Financial instruments and derivative transactions: None. - J. Others: Business relationship between the parent and the subsidiaries and between each subsidiary, and the circumstances and accounts of any significant transactions between term: Please refer to Attachment 3. - (2) Information on investees: Please refer to Attachment 4. - (3) Information on investments in mainland China: None. - (4) Information on major shareholders: Please refer to Attachment 5.